lingeringwillx/StructIO/README.md

 **\_\_eq\_\_(other)**

-Checks if the content of the object is equal to the content of another instance of the same object.
+Checks if the content of the buffer is equal to the content of another StructIO or BytesIO object.

 **copy()**